mmckelvy/notes/README.md

 ```

-3. You can add custom metadata to any note by starting a line with a pipe character followed by a key value pair:
+**3. You can add custom metadata to any note by starting a line with a pipe character followed by a key value pair:**

 ```
 # 2024-08-10 14:41